cnobles/iGUIDE/docs/pages/configinfo.rst

   aesthetically pleasing, the graphic gives the report a unique twist and can provide the knowledgeable user with information about the report at the very beginning.

+``signature``
+  Character string included at the beginning of reports to denote the author, analyst, laboratory, etc. Make sure you change if you don't want Chris getting credit for all the work.